Yu-Leung Ng

 Ng, Y.-L. (2024a).
 Exploring the association between use of conversational artificial intelligence and social capital: Survey evidence from Hong Kong.
 New Media & Society, 26, 1429–1444. https://doi.org/10.1177/14614448221074047

-My previous student and I employed ecologically valid social media data to identify motivations and relevant topics regarding human–AI interaction in a natural setting.
-We examined user conversations on Reddit, a social mediated community of practice, to understand how users collaboratively discuss technical and societal issues and concerns (Lin & Ng, In press) and learn how to practice better (Ng & Lin, 2022).
-Extending these findings, I constructed an integrated longitudinal model to test functional and motivational factors impacting trust in and use of conversational AI (Ng, In press).
-Besides acceptance of conversational AI, I also investigated passenger acceptance of AI-enabled autonomous vehicles in the driverless dilemma, one of the real-life scenarios of social dilemmas (Ng, 2024b).
+A student and I used ecologically valid social media data to identify motivations and relevant topics regarding human–AI interaction in a natural setting.
+We examined user conversations on Reddit, a social mediated community of practice, to understand how users collaboratively discuss technical and societal issues and concerns (Lin & Ng, 2025) and learn how to improve their practice (Ng & Lin, 2022).
+Extending these findings, I constructed an integrated longitudinal model to test functional and motivational factors impacting trust in and use of conversational AI (Ng, 2025).
+Beyond acceptance of conversational AI, I also investigated passenger acceptance of AI-enabled autonomous vehicles in the driverless dilemma, a real-world social-dilemma scenario (Ng, 2024b).

 Ng, Y.-L. (2024b).
 Understanding passenger acceptance of autonomous vehicles through the prism of the trolley dilemma.
 International Journal of Human–Computer Interaction, 40, 2185–2194. https://doi.org/10.1080/10447318.2022.2163347